 About US

-We are a group of ten established organizations that believe in the power of South-to-South collaboration to enhance the digital resilience of the social justice ecosystem in our local and regional contexts.
+We are a group of established organizations that believe in the power of South-to-South collaboration to enhance the digital resilience of the social justice ecosystem in our local and regional contexts.

 Members